jonnor/ESC-CNN-microcontroller/report/report.md

 A simple technique is *majority voting*, where the overall prediction is the class that occurs most often across individual predictions.

-With *Probabalistic voting*, the probabilities of individual predictions are averaged together, and the output prediction the class with overall highest probability.
+With *probabilistic voting* (or global mean pooling), the probabilities of individual predictions are averaged together, and the output prediction the class with overall highest probability.

 `TODO: image showing how voting is performed`